Modal logic: Frames and completeness

 We can drop the accessibility clause from the latter stipulation because in such total frames it is trivially true of all w and u that w R u.
-But note that this does not have to be the case in all S5 frames, which can still consist of multiple parts that are fully connected among themselves but still disconnected from each other.
+But this does not have to be the case in all S5 frames, which can still consist of multiple parts that are fully connected among themselves but still disconnected from each other.

 All of these logical systems can also be defined axiomatically, as is shown in the next section.
 For example, in S5, the axioms $P \implies \Box\Diamond P$, $\Box P \implies \Box\Box P$ and $\Box P \implies P$ (corresponding to symmetry, transitivity and reflexivity, respectively) hold, whereas at least one of these axioms does not hold in each of the other, weaker logics.

 Topological semantics

 Modal logic has also been interpreted using topological structures.
 For instance, the Interior Semantics interprets formulas of modal logic as follows.

 A topological model is a tuple $\Chi = \langle X, \tau, V \rangle$ where $\langle X, \tau \rangle$ is a topological space and $V$ is a valuation function which maps each atomic formula to some subset of $X$.
 The basic interior semantics interprets formulas of modal logic as follows: